 We were invited (as a birthday present for Jaiya) to teach her partner Ian how to give Jaiya a sensuous White Tigress Massage.
 The White Tigress Massage is for increasing sexual potency, sexual restoration and sexual intensity.

 Have you ever noticed that when accidents happen, somehow, it’s your ego that’s trying to drive the show?

 You know, one of those Divine Interventions or Interruptions that don’t seem so divine at first?
 The ones that come with sufficient bumps and bruises to get our attention.
-They always seem to show us how we’re pushing, trying too make things happen the way we want them to.
+They always seem to show us how we’re pushing, trying too make things happen the way we want.
 Like during a sudden fall, when time slows and everything you thought important ceases to be.

-Maybe there’s no intervention, no interruptions at all – perhaps it’s just the universe arranging things perfectly on our behalf, giving us the hint that our design is of
+Maybe there’s no intervention, no interruptions at all – perhaps it’s just the universe arranging things perfectly on our behalf, giving us the hint that our design is off.

 One on my favorite parts of our retreat was the Bodichitta Fashionista – a spontaneous fashion show that had all the women trying and buying dresses galore in a tizzy of pleasure as we marveled at one another wearing the fantastic dresses by Chanterelle.

 The remarkable thing?
 Her hand-made dresses are like pouring warm chocolate on your body; you never want to take them off.
 AND the same dresses look fantastic on totally different sizes and shapes of women.
 Really.
 Look at her website: www. chezchanterelle.com More …

 The raw emotion of our Nepal Adventure is overwhelming – every time we bring a stove to a family and fire it up, it INSTANTLY changes their lives – to see it and feel it – it brings us (and them) to tears, and confirms, one-on-one, one stove at a time, how we’re transforming lives in the High Himalayas.
 More …